Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 1. Go to the [Azure DevOps Portal](dev.azure.com) and login.

-1. To create a new DevOps projece, choose the orginization that you wish to create the project under.
+1. To create a new DevOps project, choose the organization that you wish to create the project under.
 Then select `+ New Project` on the top right corner of the page.

 1. Go to your Azure DevOps project and select Pipelines on the left-hand side